Yari-Carelli/Company-Website/README.md

 - Features three cards containing pricing plan details; each card is animated on hover
 - Each card is provided of a button, which invites the user to purchase the plan
 - Buttons' background and navbar are the same color
+- Pricing plan details are deliberately not specified

 <img width="500" src="assets/images/prices_section.png">